Noxtal/writeups.noxtal.com/posts/2020-07-03-tryhackme-dogcat.md

 ![Apache2 Logs](https://i.imgur.com/FkIXax0.png)

 By looking at the logs, we can find that the URL part is URL encoded.
-This means we cant inject our code there because it won't be properly displayed.
+This means we cant inject our code there because it won't be properly reflected.
 There is one major field though that is not encoded: the user-agent.
-Let's write a short Python script to inject our payload in the user-agent.
+Let's write a short Python script to inject our payload in it.
 Writing Python scripts to solve pentesting problems is always useful.
 It will make you learn more and give you the ability to easily create tools you can use for other pentests.
 This is the code I came up with, let's take a look at it.

 ```python
 #!/usr/bin/python3.8